MicBrain/Git-Sample/README.md

 ### Introduction

    Distributed Version Control allows programmers to work a given project without requiring them to share a common network.
-The software revisions
+The software revisions are stored

 Beargit is an implementation of a distributed revision control system for managing source code and other files.